Saudi Arabias Ambassador Wants To Utilize Pakistans Cricket Experience - UrduPoint

 Saudi Arabia's Ambassador Wants To Utilize Pakistan's Cricket Experience

-The Ambassador of Kingdom of Saudi Arabia in Pakistan, Nawaf bin Saeed Ahmad Al-Maliky, wants to utilize Pakistan's experience in the field of cricket and promote it in his country
+Ambassador of Kingdom of Saudi Arabia in Pakistan, Nawaf bin Saeed Ahmad Al-Maliky, wants to utilize Pakistan's experience in the field of cricket and promote the game in his country

-The ambassador, who called on the Federal Minister for Inter Provincial Coordination (IPC) Dr. Fehmida Mirza on Monday, discussed cooperation in the field of sports between both the countries, said a press release issued here.
+The ambassador, who called on the Federal Minister for Inter Provincial Coordination (IPC) Dr. Fehmida Mirza, discussed cooperation in the field of sports between both the countries, said a press release issued here.

 He said sports were very important for the people and collaboration between the countries was necessary to show the real picture of the society.